jeevithavijaykumar/jeevithavijaykumar/README.md

 </a>

 <p style="text-align: justify">
-I am a Data Analyst with over four years of experience in full-stack data analysis, including data collection, cleaning, exploratory data analysis, experimental design, reporting, and dashboard development.
+I am a Data Analyst with over four years of experience in full-stack data analysis, including data collection, cleaning, exploratory data analysis, experimental design and hypothesis testing, reporting, and dashboard development.
 I specialize in solving complex analytical problems to drive business impact.

 I am proficient in advanced SQL, Python (for data analysis and automation), Tableau dashboarding, and statistical analysis.
 I have a strong track record of collaborating with cross-functional teams to support product development, optimize processes, and improve operational efficiency.
 </p>